viktornar/generator-assessment/README.md

 Genarator-assessment
 ===================
-A simple console application for counting how many numbers in generator matches
+A simple console application for counting how many numbers in two generators matches

 ![demo](images/result.png)